Phil Walters: The Cunningham Years (1950–1955)

 Though the Cunningham team did not win at Le Mans, Walters did record a third place in 1953, the car he co-drove with Fitch.
 They finished the race at an average speed 8 mph faster the winning Mercedes-Benz 300SL the year before, but the disc brakes in the Jaguars gave them an advantage and the Cunningham C-5R took the bottom step of the podium, before two C-Types and just ahead of another.
 Walters also won the 1953 12 Hours of Sebring with Fitch, against the European factory teams, in the inaugural race of the World Sportscar Championship.
 The Cunningham team contested the SCCA National Sports Car Championship series in the US, and here Phil won many races, including the Watkins Glen Grand Prix.
 Walters won three times at the Glen, including the Seneca Cup in 1950, and the Grand Prix of 1951 and 1954.
 During the 1952 race, he set the fastest lap, exceeding 82 mph on the original 6.6-mile course, which still stands as the official record.
 Following an accident during this race, the GP was moved to an interim “second course”, with a shortened 4-mile closed course.
 Walters was the only driver to claim Watkins Glen victories on both the original open-road course and the closed circuit.

 Cunningham's idea of the all-American dream team ended with his fifth place in the 1954 24 Hours of Le Mans.
 This enabled Walters to race competitively with the major European marques of the era.
 During his time racing for Briggs Cunningham, he drove Cunningham, O.S.C.A., Porsche, Cooper, Ferrari and Jaguar sports cars, on road courses across the US and in Europe.
 It was in one of Cunningham’s Jaguar D-Types that he his second Sebring title, this time partnered by Englishman, Mike Hawthorn.

 His ability brought him an offer from Enzo Ferrari to drive for him, in Formula One just before 1955 Le Mans.
-However, just before joining the Italian marque, he was the first witness the horrendous tragedy at Le Mans, in which the Mercedes-Benz 300SLR of Pierre Levegh went into the crowd and killed 85 spectators.
+However, just before joining the Italian marque, he was a witness to the horrendous tragedy at Le Mans, in which the Mercedes-Benz 300SLR of Pierre Levegh went into the crowd and killed at least 81 spectators.
 Walters said “I had gotten used to drivers killing each other, but I could not adjust to drivers killing spectators“, and at the age of just 38, he walked away from the sport.